socsreps/socsreps.github.io/README.md

 **Post Images:** 		900px x 700px

-Where possible please try to use these sizes as it helps keep the posts about the same size as well as working more evenly across screen sizes.
+Where possible please try to use these sizes as it helps keep the posts on the main blog page the same size as well as working more evenly across screen sizes.

 ## How to create a new Post or Blog